Future PhD Students

 I have supervised a wide range of diverse and talented students as Interns, Honours, Capstone and PhD students.
-Several have created their own successful startups companies.
+Some have created their own successful startups companies.
 Others have received Oscars for the Animated film Happy Feet and taken up senior technical, management and leadership roles at: Apple Inc, Cupertino; Microsoft and Amazon, Seattle; Animal Logic, Sydney; Atlasssian, Sydney; Canon, Sydney; Bosch, Germany; Uber Advanced Technology Group (Self-driving Car Project); University of Melbourne, University of Texas at Austin, and University of Massachusetts.

 Current PhD Students

 - Nikolas Dawson: is an economist working on the impact, risks and challenges of AI on individuals, business, government and civil society.
 Nik was awarded a research fellowship at the United Nations in Geneva as part of his PhD program in 2018.
-In 2020 he was awarded an OECD Future of Work Fellowship to continue his groundbreaking research.
-Co-supervised with Benjamin Johnston in the School of Software.
+In 2020 Nik was awarded an OECD Future of Work Fellowship to continue his groundbreaking research.
+Co-supervised with Benjamin Johnston.
 Expected Completion 2021.

-- Sirita Herse: Bachelor of Psychology (Honours) UNSW.
+- Sarita Herse: Bachelor of Psychology (Honours) UNSW.
 Research topic: Trust in Human-Social Robot Interaction.
 Co-supervised with Benjamin Johnston and Jonathan Vitale.
 Expected Completion 2021.

 - Le Kang: completed his First Class Honours degree in Computer Science in the Magic Lab 2016 gaining an internship with Stockland.
 Research with a focus on Human-Social Robot Engagement.
 Co-supervised with Benjamin Johnston.
 Expected completion 2021.

 - Siva Leela Krishna Chand Gudi: focussing on the Internet of Things and Fog Robotics.
 Before joining UTS, he worked for various research organizations including the Indian Space Research Organization (ISRO), Defence Research and Development Organization (DRDO), Indian Railways and Bharat Sanchar Nigam Limited (BSNL).
 Co-supervised with Benjamin Johnston.
 Expected completion 2021.

 - Sammy Pfeiffer: is developing a novel and much-needed methodology for innovation competitions.
 Co-supervised with Xun Wang Senior Roboticist CBA Innovation Lab and Benjamin Johnston in the School of Software.
-Expected completion 2020.
+Submitted September 2020.

 - Meg Tonkin: Customer Experience in Human-Robot Interaction: Exploring human-robot interaction and developing a new understanding of the importance of humans knowing what robots know about them as they interact.
 Co-supervised with Benjamin Johnston in the School of Software.
-Expected completion 2019.
+Submitted November 2020.